ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 In Label Studio users and projects can be created.
 Within these projects different *label tasks* can be created.
 Label tasks are time series segments that need to be labeled.
-Once the operator is happy with the labelling, it can be submitted.
+Once the operator is happy with the labeling, it can be submitted.

 #### Import
 To import data, a data template template needs to be made.
-This template is basically the configuration of how the data looks like (which columns are important), but also how the data can be viewed during labelling.
+This template is basically the configuration of how the data looks like (which columns are important), but also how the data can be viewed during labeling.
 This allows for a very flexible import system.
 More info on these data templates: [https://labelstud.io/templates/time_series.html](https://labelstud.io/templates/time_series.html)